-After skipping a few Battlefields and a Temple, we found the path clear to Windia, where the music was changed from the typical town music, into synthetic woodwinds, but you can barely hear it over the synthetic actual wind blowing over the soundtrack.
-Looks like it’s a little too windy in Windia, and sadly that is, in fact, that plot.
+After skipping a few Battlefields and a Temple, we found the path clear to Windia, where the music was changed from the typical town music into synthetic woodwinds.
+Unfortunately, you can barely hear it over the synthetic actual wind blowing over the soundtrack.
+Looks like it’s a little too windy in Windia, and sadly that is, in fact, the plot.
 We bought the Cupid Locket there, finally making us immune to confusion and taking away one of the monsters’ few remaining advantages over Ben and company.
-The bomb salesman nearby informed us that we “had enough explosives” and excuse me sir but where do you get off.
+The bomb salesman nearby informed us that we “had enough explosives,” and excuse me sir but where do you get off.

 Heyyyyy, WordPress informs me that this is blog post #200!

 In one of Square Enix’s wisest decisions, “Mickey Mouse Club March” only plays for a little while before it’s replaced by a tension theme.
 The March comes back after you’ve cleared the world, but if you’ve played your cards right, you’ll never need to come back to the rooms where it plays for more than a few seconds!
 I thought you’d want to know that up front.
 Birth by Sleep, consider this a slap in the face.
 The March is no “It’s a Small World,” but I’m not a fan when it’s on loop, let me tell you.